Haleakalā: National Park

 Surrounding and including the crater is Haleakalā National Park, a 30183 acre park, of which 24719 acre are wilderness.
 The park includes the summit depression, Kipahulu Valley on the southeast, and ʻOheʻo Gulch (and pools), extending to the shoreline in the Kipahulu area.
 From the summit, there are two main trails leading into Haleakalā: Sliding Sands Trail and Halemauʻu Trail.

 The temperature near the summit tends to vary between about 40 and 60 °F and, especially given the thin air and the possibility of dehydration at that elevation, the walking trails can be more challenging than one might expect.
 This is aggravated by the fact that trails lead downhill from parking areas into the crater.
 Because of this, hikers are faced with a difficult return ascent after potentially descending 2000 ft or more to the crater floor.
 Despite this, Haleakalā is popular with tourists and locals alike, who often venture to its summit, or to the visitor center just below the summit, to view the sunrise.
 There is lodging in the form of a few simple cabins, though no food or gas is available in the park.

-To help with preservation efforts, Haleakala National Park started requiring a sunrise reservation to enter Haleakala National Park between the hours of 3:00 AM and 7:00 AM HST.
+To help with preservation efforts, Haleakalā National Park started requiring a sunrise reservation to enter Haleakala National Park between the hours of 3:00 AM and 7:00 AM HST.

 Astrophysical research

 Because of the remarkable clarity, dryness, and stillness of the air, and its elevation (with atmospheric pressure of 71 kPa), as well as the absence of the lights of major cities, the summit of Haleakalā is one of the most sought-after locations in the world for ground-based telescopes (though to a lesser extent than Mauna Kea on neighboring Hawaii).
-As a result of the geographic importance of this observational platform, experts come from all over the world to take part in research at "Science City", an astrophysical complex operated by the U.S. Department of Defense, University of Hawaii, Smithsonian Institution, Air Force, Federal Aviation Administration, and others.
+As a result of the geographic importance of this observational platform, experts come from all over the world to take part in research at "Science City", an astrophysical complex operated by the U.S. Department of Defense, University of Hawaiʻi, Smithsonian Institution, Air Force, Federal Aviation Administration, and others.

 Some of the telescopes operated by the US Department of Defense are involved in researching man-made (e.g. spacecraft, monitoring satellites, rockets, and laser technology) rather than celestial objects.
 The program is in collaboration with defense contractors in the Maui Research and Technology Park in Kihei.
 The astronomers on Haleakalā are concerned about increasing light pollution as Maui's population grows.
 Nevertheless, new telescopes are added, such as the Pan-STARRS in 2006.